pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

           <seg xml_lang="en">TUESDAY, 25 FEBRUARY 2020</seg>
           <seg xml_lang="en">Page: 3</seg>
 ```
-While the correct nesting of the elements was achieved, their contents were not correctly structured.
-For example, parts of speeches were contained within the "speaker" attribute of the "note" element.
-Additionally, the GPT failed to remove metadata, like page numbers and page headers, from the content, even though this was done in the example XML.
-It simply classified this metadata as part of the speeches.
-Another notable issue is the GPTs inability to identify the languages spoken, with it labelling every speech as English.

-#### Try 2
-This GPT's first output had the same issue as the previous one, with it only consisting of 56 lines.
-The next attempt was better, though structurally the XML schema was not correct.
-Even though the GPT was reminded of the correct XML structure, its output did not improve.
-It attempted to format around 100 lines, with the rest of the txt input being contained within  asinge "seg" element.
-The fourth output was not any better.

-#### Try 3
-Again, the first output was shortened and contained none of the speech conent of the txt file.
-The second output did contain the entire input, but was structured badly, with the "u" elements missing required attributes like the speaker.
-In its third attempt the GPT reverted back to the first output, with its XML output file only containing 41 lines.
-Its fourth attempt was structured similarly to the second output with little iprovement having been made.
+This seems to indicate that giving the custom GPT the gold standard TXT and XML files was the most successful, though more prompting and more attempts did nothing to improve this final output.

+Despite the issues with content accuracy and schema adherence, the custom GPTs consistently produced well-formed XMLs.
+The syntax was valid, with correctly closed tags and mostly proper nesting of elements, even when the content within the elements or their attributes was incorrect.
+This demonstrates the GPTs' capability to handle the structural requirements of XML, albeit with challenges in adhering to the specificity of the ParlaMint schema.

 ### GPT-4o

-In its first attempt, GPT-4o output an XML file which did follow the ParlaMint structure properly in the beginning, but devolved into chaos after 40 lines.
-Here is what the main section containing the speeches looked like in this first attmpt:
+In its first attempt, GPT-4o produced an XML file that initially adhered to the ParlaMint structure but  became disorganized after 40 lines.
+Below is an excerpt from the section containing the speeches in this initial attempt:

 ```{code-cell} xml
 <u who="#House met at 14"><seg xml:lang="en">House Chairperson Ms M G Boroto took the Chair and requested</seg></u>